skywardpixel/flutter-plugins-ci/README.md

 ## CI/CD

-Currently, a new job is run for each of Flutter, Android and iOS for every plugin, and Flutter has to be downloaded for every job.
+Currently, a new job is run for each of Flutter, Android and iOS, and Flutter has to be downloaded for every job.

-I'm working on speeding up the testing, by merging jobs and reusing resources.
+The next step would be to parallelize the tests for plugins within each job.